Basics of Branding: Lecture 4

 The psychology/emotion associated with various colors:

 • Red: Increases your heart rate, makes you breath faster.
-It is associated with energy, excitement and passion.
+It is associated with energy, excitement, passion, and urgency.
+Brands like Coca-Cola and Netflix effectively use red to convey excitement and grab attention.

 • Blue: Puts people at ease.
-Associated with trust, security and confidence.
+Associated with trust, security, confidence, and stability.
+Many financial institutions (e.g., IBM, Facebook) use blue to build a sense of reliability.

 • Green: Gives a feeling of freshness.
-Associated with health, peace and serenity.
+Associated with health, peace, serenity, nature, and growth.
+Starbucks and Whole Foods leverage green to emphasize natural and organic qualities.

 • Orange: Mixes the brightness and positivity of yellow with the excitement and passion of red.
-Evokes a adventurous feeling.
+It evokes an adventurous, enthusiastic, and creative feeling.
+Nickelodeon and Fanta use orange for a playful vibe.

-• Brown: Provides feelings of grounded simplicity.
-Associated with classical and trustworthy.
+• Brown: Provides feelings of grounded simplicity, earthiness, and reliability.
+Associated with classical, trustworthy, and rugged qualities.
+UPS uses brown to convey dependability.

 • Black: Classic and sophisticated.
-Works with luxury products and can be combined with other colors to create a stronger emotion.
+Often associated with power, luxury, formality, and modernity.
+Works well with high-end products and can be combined with other colors to create a stronger emotion (e.g., Chanel, Apple).

-• White: Simplicity, purity and cleanliness.
-Can also be associated with feelings of trust.
+• White: Simplicity, purity, cleanliness, and minimalism.
+Can also be associated with feelings of trust and new beginnings.
+Often used as a background or to create a sense of spaciousness.

 Building your brand color scheme

-While there’s no hard and fast rules here, let’s talk about some guideliness that can help you in getting to a color scheme that fits your brand:
+While there’s no hard and fast rules here, let’s talk about some guidelines that can help you in getting to a color scheme that fits your brand:

-Plan to choose 3 colors: A base color, an accent color and a neutral
+Plan to choose 3 colors: A base color, an accent color, and a neutral.
+These three roles help create visual balance and hierarchy in your brand’s visual communications.

-Choose your base color: Your base color should be representative of your brand’s strongest features.
-It needs to appeal most broadly to your target audience.
+Choose your base color: Your base color should be the dominant color, representative of your brand’s strongest features and primary emotional message.
+It needs to appeal most broadly to your target audience and often aligns with the core psychological associations discussed above.

-Choose your neutral color: The neutral color will most likely be the background color.
-Typically these are shades of grey, beiges or whites.
+Choose your neutral color: The neutral color will most likely be used for backgrounds, text, or to provide visual breathing room.
+Typically, these are shades of grey, beiges, or whites.
+Neutrals are crucial for enhancing readability and allowing your base and accent colors to stand out effectively.

 Continue to the Quiz →